cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 The contents of this directory are as follows:

+1. `environment.yml` - for users wishing to run the code in a conda environment.
+2. `requirements.txt` - for users wishing to run the code using a Python virtual environment.
-1. `metropolis.py` - the main script for running the Metropolis algorithm.
+3. `metropolis.py` - the main script for running the Metropolis algorithm.
-2. `premier_league_2013_2014.dat` - 2013-2014 Premier League data.
+4. `premier_league_2013_2014.dat` - 2013-2014 Premier League data.
-3. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file for reproducible results.
+5. `PRNG_state.npy` - a pseudo-random number generator (PRNG) state file for reproducible results.
-4. `requirements.txt` - to ensure compatibility.
-5. `MCMC analysis.ipynb` - a supplementary Jupyter notebook used to generate a posterior histogram and scatter plot of estimated posterior means of the parameters.
+6. `MCMC analysis.ipynb` - a supplementary Jupyter notebook used to generate a posterior histogram and scatter plot of estimated posterior means of the parameters.
-6. `/results` - a directory containing the output of the script `metropolis.py` and the Jupyter notebook `MCMC analysis.ipynb`.
+7. `/results` - a directory containing the output of the script `metropolis.py` and the Jupyter notebook `MCMC analysis.ipynb`.

 ## Getting started.

+### Using conda.

+If you would like to use a

+### Using pip.

 ## Running the code from scratch.